-"Good Mourning Tis of Thee", an expansive art installation directed and curated by the multimedia artist Alyssa Taylor Wendt and Co-Lab Projects' Executive Director and Curator Sean Gaulager, exhibited work from over 65 artists and performers from Texas, New York, Detroit and Seattle.
-This interactive exhibition will address topical issues such as grief, loss, death, architecture and urban development.
-Staged in an old building shell in downtown Austin currently being used by Co-Lab Projects as their gallery space, visitors will be able to move through areas devoted to themes of mourning, darkness and transformation and occasionally interact with durational performances both during gallery hours and at designated events throughout the run of the show.
+"Good Mourning Tis of Thee", an expansive art installation directed and curated by the multimedia artist Alyssa Taylor Wendt and Co-Lab Projects' Executive Director and Curator Sean Gaulager, exhibit work from over 65 artists and performers from Texas, New York, Detroit and Seattle.
+This interactive exhibition addresses topical issues such as grief, loss, death, architecture and urban development.
+Staged in an old building shell in downtown Austin used by Co-Lab Projects as their gallery space, visitors will move through areas devoted to themes of mourning, darkness and transformation and occasionally interact with durational performances both during gallery hours and at designated events throughout the run of the show.
 The show is especially relevant as the building is slated for subsequent demolition to make room for a planned development on this site.

 The concept behind this show, conceived of by Miss Wendt, looks at death as a positive agent and component of change.
 American culture has few rituals around death or processing death and she hopes that the artists involved will bring not only their own ideas, superstitions and rituals around mortality, but also those of different cultures and belief systems.
 We all have the capacity to use such markers of change as vehicles for new beginnings and transformative magic.
 In a time when the country is grieving so many things we take for granted and grappling with an unpopular and oppressive political administration, we need to look for avenues of transformation and how we can use the alchemy of art and community for processing such grief.
 Referencing such exhibitions as Mike Nelson’s "A Psychic Vacuum", produced by Creative Time in New York in 2003, the curators are using an existing building in its purgatorial state with a specifically built art environment so that the two are indistinguishable and each portion of the show is subjectively ambiguous, pushing questions about space and perception rather than providing dogmatic answers about how to look at art.
 Visitors to the exhibition will be guided to move freely in between the curated areas of the building in no particular order, ending with the message implied by the title, that each one of us is a source of positive change through cycles of ending and new beginnings.